caspercommunityio/blockchain-authenticator-app/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability in Casper Scala SDK, please send an email to hello@caspercommunity.io.
+If you find a security vulnerability in Blockchain Authenticator, please send an email to hello@caspercommunity.io.